E3Coders/eloquent/docs/chap3.md

 ##Nested Scope

-You can define function inside function and create a nested local scope.
+You can define functions inside functions and create a nested local scope.

     var myGlobalVar = "hello";
-    var myFunction(){
+    var myFunction = function(){
         console.log(myGlobalVar);
         var x = 33;//local to myFuntion and accessible from subfunction